 “Gratitude never came easily to us human beings, and is a diminishing virtue in modern times.
 In our consumerist society, we focus on what we lack, or what other people have that we don’t, whereas gratitude is the feeling of appreciation for what we already have.

 It is the recognition that the good in our life can come from something that is outside us and outside our control – be it other people, nature, or a higher power – and that owes little or nothing to us.”

 Without doubt, it’s an area that requires much more research, however it is difficult to deny the findings and associated discussion provided by works like “The Psychology of Gratitude” By Robert A. Emmons, Michael E. McCullough.
 They persuasively argue that “gratitude” itself is such a positive emotion, it can offset any number of negative emotions as well as ensure a higher level of memory recall of “pleasant” and “upbeat” emotions.
 Gratitude is such a strong emotional response that it ensures the experience is encoded and related to other similar episodes and therefore more easily retrieved from our long-term memory.
 In layman’s terms, when you feel gratitude the heightened positive emotional state ensures you remember it, so it can outweigh any negative experiences.

 So, as a retailer in a relationship, we desire our customers to feel “gratitude”; it means they feel special, they remember positive experiences and want to continue the relationship.
 As Robert A. Emmons, Michael E. McCullough suggests, one of the most common and reliable ways to obtain a person’s “gratitude” is by offering them an “unexpected gift”.

-I’d be interested in your thoughts, feedback and experience too, or any questions you might have, so if you want to drop me a line (Jon@rethinkproductivity.co.uk) I’d love to hear from you
+I’d be interested in your thoughts, feedback and experience too.
+Or if you have any questions, drop me a line (J[email protected]) – I’d love to hear from you.

 Neel Burton MD